Krylov Complexity and Mixed-State Phase Transition

 A natural next step is to apply this framework to phase transitions of intrinsic mixed topological orders~\cite{MixedTO1,MixedTO2,MixedTO3,MixedTO4} and average symmetry-protected topological phases~\cite{ASPT1,ASPT2,ASPT3,ASPT4}.
 In addition, while we confirm that Krylov complexity quantifies information loss of initial states, its relationship to the recoverability of the states~\cite{recoverbility-1,recoverability-2,recoverability-3,recoverability-4,QEC-futu,Information,Information2} remains unexplored.
 Clarifying this connection with information-theoretic quantities that characterize the recoverability of the initial states would be an important future direction.
 Another promising avenue is to investigate whether decohered systems exhibit an analogue of operator spreading~\cite{Operator-spreading,OTOC,Strong_zero_mode1,Strong_zero_mode2,PhysRevX.8.021014}, a central theme in Krylov complexity studies, with diagnostics provided by R{\'e}nyi-1, R{\'e}nyi-2, fidelity, and Wightman correlators.

-\textit{Acknowledgments---} This work was supported by JST PRESTO (Grant No. JPMJPR2359) and JSPS KAKENHI (Grant No. 24H00829) (H.-H.T.), and by JSPS KAKENHI (Grant No. JP23KJ0360) (T.O.).\\
+\textit{Acknowledgments---} This work was supported by JST PRESTO (Grant No. JPMJPR2359) and JSPS KAKENHI (Grant No. 24H00829) (H.-H.T.), and by JSPS KAKENHI (Grant No. JP23KJ0360 and JP26K17056) (T.O.).\\

+In the main text, we unify the framework of decoherence and Krylov complexity, and show that the Krylov complexity provides a useful probe of mixed-state phase transitions, including the regime where SWSSB occurs.
+In this End Matter, we clarify why this is so by relating the Krylov construction to an effective free-energy description familiar from the Landau paradigm.
+This connection does not replace the Krylov picture, but explains why Krylov observables are naturally sensitive to phase transitions and SSB.